backfire250/Alex_Portfolio/README.md

 *    **Ridge Regression** : MAE = 19.67

 ## Productionization
-In this step, I built a Flask API endpoint that was hosted on a local webserver by following along with the TDS tutorial in the reference section above.
+In this step, I built a Flask API endpoint that was hosted on a local webserver by following along with the TDS tutorial in the resource section above.
 The API endpoint takes in a request with a list of values from a job posting and returns an estimated salary.